 According to the SMFP, the annual maximum capacity of a fixed MRI scanner is 6,864 procedures per year.
-With only 3,776 procedures performed in FY 2016, the existing scanner at SAMC is capable of performing an additional 3,088 procedures before reaching capacity.
-Given the historical volume and population trends, SAMC believes that the existing fixed scanner has sufficient capacity to meet any normal growth for the foreseeable future.
+With only 3,992 procedures performed in FY 2017, the existing scanner at SAMC is capable of performing an additional 2,872 procedures before reaching capacity.